-As indicated in paragraph 9 of resolution 1988 (2011), the provisions for exceptions to the assets freeze are set out in paragraphs 1 and 2 of resolution 1452 (2002), as amended by resolution 1735 (2006).
+As indicated in paragraph 12 of resolution 2160 (2014), the provisions for exemptions to the assets freeze are set out in paragraphs 1 and 2 of resolution 1452 (2002), as amended by resolution 1735 (2006).

-Provisions for exceptions to the travel ban are described in paragraph 1(b) of resolution 1988 (2011).
+Provisions for exemptions to the travel ban are described in paragraphs 1(b), 12,13 and 14 of resolution 2160 (2014).